 Fisher Investments collects the following information:

-Fisher Investments may use the information for the following reasons:
+Fisher Investments may combine personal information collected and use the information for the following reasons:

-Fisher Investments may disclose information externally as permitted or required by law (such as to affiliates, service providers, and regulatory agencies), or where individuals have provided permission.
-Fisher Investments will not sell or lease personal information to third parties so they can market to individuals.
+Fisher Investments discloses information externally as permitted or required by law to affiliates, vendors, and regulatory agencies, or where individuals have provided permission, including to Fisher Investments Costa Rica FICR S.R.L., a wholly owned subsidiary located in Costa Rica.

 ATTN: Data Privacy Office